dotfiles/dotfiles.github.com/.github/PULL_REQUEST_TEMPLATE.md

 # Things to look out for

-Make sure  your `notes` field in any additions/updates you make to the YAML files in the `_data` directory does not contain any `:` characters or the file will fail to parse and fail the automated PR tests.

 Make sure that if your `notes` field in any additions/updates you make to the YAML files in the `_data` directory contains any `:` characters that the entire field is quoted as shown below:

 Valid: